vimkat/tinyml-2025/README.md

 ## Collecting Data

-To train the model, IMU and pressure data needs to be collected during flight.
+To train the model, IMU data and pressure data need to be collected during flight.
 Whilst Edge Impulse supports data collection out of the box, it can't be used in this context since an active connection to a computer (and the internet) is required.
 This can't be realized in a highly space-constrained environment.
 To collect data, we created an Arduino [data collection sketch] that reads IMU and pressure data and writes it to the connected SD card for later usage.